jaromir-sukuba/single-slope-adc/README.md

 # Single slope ADC
 Typical low- to mid-end ADC DMM architecture is [dual-slope ADC](https://en.wikipedia.org/wiki/Integrating_ADC), integrated in form of ICs like [ICL7106](https://www.analog.com/en/products/icl7106.html) that started their way in Intersil as a ~~stolen~~ unanthorized copy of [Fluke 429100](https://github.com/fivesixzero/keithley-169-display-replacement/blob/main/README.md) ASIC; and now it's copies of unknown legal status are in every two dollar multimeter.
-Its status is a result of good power line frequency supression, low complexity enabling integration into a monolithic IC, low sensitivity to passive component properties at acceptable linearity and resolution.
+Its status is a result of good power line frequency suppression, low complexity enabling integration into a monolithic IC, low sensitivity to passive component properties at acceptable linearity and resolution.
 There are other integrating ADC topologies, and relevant to this repository is single slope ADC.
-Historically it's been a evolutionary predecessor of dual slope (and more involved integration schemes) and there were many reasons to leave and almost forget this architecture - namely, sensitivity to passive component variation and drift, as well as higher noise compared to dual slope.
+Historically it's been an evolutionary predecessor of dual slope (and more involved integration schemes) and there were many reasons to leave and almost forget this architecture - namely, sensitivity to passive component variation and drift, as well as higher noise compared to dual slope.
 The sensitivity could be workarounded by using periodic calibration - that is, before measuring the unknown voltage, measuring zero, reference voltage and calculating the unknown voltage by a simple arithmetics.
-This leaves us the speed/noise ratio even worse than it was to begin with, and the whole ADC implemetation greatly benefits from - and keeping the complexity at reasonable level is possible only with - using an MCU.
+This leaves us the speed/noise ratio even worse than it was to begin with, and the whole ADC implementation greatly benefits from - and keeping the complexity at reasonable level is possible only with - using an MCU.
 Unlike the dual slope variant that works elegantly with a bunch of counters and simple timing logic.
 This approach was chosen by Jim Williams in his [AN-260](https://github.com/jaromir-sukuba/single-slope-adc/blob/main/resources/snoa597b.pdf) appnote.
-It's a very good read, including the motivation to dig out this cadaver out of ADC graveyard; some of the hardware tricks to make it work and results he obtained.
+It's a very good read, including the motivation to dig out this cadaver out of the ADC graveyard; some of the hardware tricks to make it work and the results he obtained.
+In a momentary lapse of reason I decided to build this style of ADC.

 ## My implementation